Fragment of a Novel

 On Art

-The goal of this experience is to co-create a space where you are allowed to delve into your own creativity as deeply as you yourself feel comfortable.
-We wish you to select artforms that you wish to explore in character, rather than what you think others might expect from you.
+One of the goals of this experience is to co-create a space where you are allowed to delve into your own character and creativity as deeply as you yourself feel comfortable.
+We wish you to think about artforms that you might wish to explore in character, rather than what you think others might expect from you.
 Though our hope is that people will create things at the larp, this is not a demand from our side.
 We wish to create an air of inspiration and creativity, and a sense of friendship and belonging.
 We do not want gatekeeping or a demand of a particular skill level in order to indulge in art.
 Instead we want to create an alibi for you to explore your own creativity, and to help others to explore their artistic endeavours.

 Sleeping